getsentry/sentry-javascript/README.md

         "logger": "yoursite.errors.javascript"
     });

-**secretKey** - (*required*) If you're using project auth, this should be the desired user's secret key.
+**secretKey** - If you're using project auth, this should be the desired user's secret key.
 Otherwise, this should be the global superuser key.
+If you are using the `signatureUrl` option below, then you should omit this from your config.

 **publicKey** - This is only needed if you're using project auth, and it should be the desired user's public key.